thomasjo/thomasjo.com/articles/2010-12-15-really-simple-and-naive-ruby-plugin-framework.md

 ### Respect the hook
-To implement the plugin framework, I decided to leverage a seemingly under-appreciated hook found on `Class` called `implemented`.
+To implement the plugin framework, I decided to leverage a seemingly under-appreciated hook found on `Class` called `inherited`.
 Yet again, the name gives it all away - this hook is called whenever the class is implemented (sub-classed.)
 We can utilise this hook to implement a simple plugin registration system packaged up in a module.